 You can use Clickable with apps generated from the old Ubuntu Touch SDK IDE

 clickable create which is outlined in more

 detail on the previous getting started page.

-To run the default set of sub-commands, simply run
+To run the default set of commands, simply run

-of your app’s code.
-Clickable will attempt to auto detect the
+directory of your app’s code.
+Clickable will attempt to auto detect which